 - has advanced skills in modern finance - is able to apply these skills in practice in the fields of finance and accounting, financial markets and banking

+The module Topics in Finance I is based on the module Essentials of Finance.
 The courses deal with advanced issues concerning the fields of finance and accounting, financial markets and banking from a theoretical and practical point of view.